Normal approximations for the multivariate inverse Gaussian distribution and asymmetric kernel smoothing on $d$-dimensional half-spaces: MIG kernel density estimator on half-spaces

 where

 and where $\Delta$ denotes the Laplacian operator.
 Consequently, one has, as $n\to \infty$,

 \end{corollary}

-Next, by integrating the MSE, one obtains the asymptotics of the mean integrated squared error.
+Next, by integrating the MSE, one obtains the asymptotics of the MISE.

-\begin{corollary}[Mean integrated squared error] Assume that $f$ is twice differentiable and that its second order partial derivatives are uniformly continuous and bounded on the half-space $\mathcal{H}_d(\bb{\beta})$.
-Furthermore, assume that the target density $f$ is such that the following integrals are finite:
+\begin{corollary}[Mean integrated squared error] Assume that $f$ is twice differentiable and that its second order partial derivatives are uniformly continuous and bounded on the half-space $\mathcal{H}(\bb{\beta})$.
+Furthermore, assume that the following integrals are finite:

 Then, as $n\to \infty$, one has

 The asymptotically optimal choice of $\mat{H}$ with respect to $\mathrm{MISE}$ is